Information for participating houses

 How many children can I expect?

 Last year we had between 300 and 400 children involved in the trick or treat and haunted house.
 Numbers are looking like at least that again this year.
 Don’t worry!
 There’s no need to provide for all of them!
+When the lollies run out, then you’re done.

 How many lollies/treats should I buy?